CriusNyx/ETGItemCards/README.md

 For help modding, check out the Enter The Gungeon discord channel.
 They helped me out making this mod, and they can help you too.

 # Alternate Formats
-Item Cards supports different formats now
+Item Cards supports different formats now.
 Formats can be changed using the command: SetCardFormat format

 Two formats are included: